-To test the contribution of the QTL on chromosome V, we constructed near-isogenic lines (NILs) in which the region associated with propionate resistance (V:3213649-4284434) was crossed from a resistant into the genome of a sensitive strain.
+To validate the effect of the QTL on the left arm of chromosome V, we constructed near-isogenic lines (NILs) in which the region associated with propionate resistance (V:3213649-4284434) was crossed from a resistant into the genome of a sensitive strain.
 To identify candidate parental strains for NIL construction, we focused on the 12 strains that were phenotyped in the dose-response experiment (Figure 1C).
 Of these 12 strains, two were significantly resistant to propionate and ten were sensitive.
 Next, we verified that the propionate-resistant strains had the alternative genotype at the peak QTL marker identified using the single-marker mapping method and were compatible with propionate sensitive strains at the peel-1-zeel-1 {Seidel, 2008 #3607} and sup-35-pha-1 {Ben-David, 2017 #3608} incompatibility loci.
 Using these criteria, we identified DL238 (propionate-resistant) and BRC20067 (propionate-sensitive) as suitable parental strains for NIL construction.
 We constructed nine NILs that contained the DL238 genomic region surrounding the chromosome V QTL introgressed into the BRC20067 genetic background (Figure 3A).
 When we exposed these NILs to propionate, we observed that the DL238 introgressed regions that correspond to the chromosome V QTL confidence interval did not confer propionate resistance (Figure 3B).
-Because the genomic region spanned by these NILs is larger than the QTL confidence interval, these results suggest that the chromosome V QTL we identified might have been the result of a spurious association with genetic variation in this region.
-Alternatively, the other QTL identified by the single-marker mapping approach might contain genetic variation that contributes to propionate sensitivity, there may be complex epistatic interactions among these QTL, or the unique QTL identified by SKAT mapping contains variation that contributes to propionate sensitivity.
-Therefore, we next focused on the QTL on chromosome I (Figure 2C).
+Because the genomic region spanned by these NILs is larger than the QTL confidence interval, these results suggested that the chromosome V QTL we identified might have been the result of a spurious association with genetic variation in this region.
+Alternatively, the other QTL on the right arm of chromosome V identified by the single-marker mapping approach or complex epistatic interactions might underlie differences in propionate sensitivity between these two strains.
+The observed LD between the two QTL on chromosome V lends support to that hypothesis.
+Because the marker-based GWA mapping might have detected a spurious association, we focused on the QTL identified on the right of chromosome I where the gene-based and the marker-based GWA mapping approaches overlapped (Figure 2B and 2C).

-Variation in the glct-3 Gene Confers Propionate Resistance
+Variation in the glct-3 gene conferred propionate resistance

-Closer inspection of the QTL on chromosome I showed that it encompasses only four genes [I suggested a cartoon of the four genes as Figure 4A – also panels A and B are crazy large and don’t need to be].
-Burden mapping revealed that variation in glct-3 is most correlated with propionate sensitivity in the C. elegans population (Figure S4).
-Within the glct-3 gene, we observed eight distinct combinations of alleles (haplotypes) among the phenotyped population (Figure S4).
-Five of these distinct haplotypes included a stop-gained variant at amino acid position 16 (Gly16*).
-These five haplotypes include Gly16* as well as other variants: Gly17Arg, Ser50Ala, Ser111Thr, Tyr231Cys in the QX1793 strain; Gly17Arg Ser50Ala in the CX11276, DL238, ED3046, ED3049, and NIC252 strains; Leu184Phe in the ECA36 strain; Gly16* Ile46Thr in the QX1792 strain, and only Gly16* in the MY23 and QX1791 strains.
-Strains with the Gly16* variant were on average 20% more resistant to propionate treatment than strains with no variation in glct-3 (Figure 4A). [note: we should discuss that this is not black and white and that there are thus more modifiers in C. elegans that remain to be discovered].
-These results suggest that putative loss-of-function variation in the glct-3 gene is associated with resistance to propionate.
+To narrow and validate the genetic differences that underlie the chromosome I QTL, we turned to closer inspection of the mapped genomic interval.
+The QTL region on chromosome I contains only four genes [I suggested a cartoon of the four genes as Figure 4A – also panels A and B are crazy large and don’t need to be, and gene-based GWA mapping revealed that variation in the gene glct-3 was most correlated with propionate sensitivity across the C. elegans population (Figure S4).
+Within the glct-3 gene, we observed eight distinct combinations of alleles (haplotypes) among the phenotyped wild strains (Figure S4).
+Five of these distinct haplotypes all included the same stop-gained variant at amino acid position 16 (Gly16*), along with other variants (Gly17Arg, Ser50Ala, Ser111Thr, Tyr231Cys in the QX1793 strain; Gly17Arg Ser50Ala in the CX11276, DL238, ED3046, ED3049, and NIC252 strains; Leu184Phe in the ECA36 strain; Ile46Thr in the QX1792 strain, and only Gly16* in the MY23 and QX1791 strains).
+Strains with the Gly16* variant were on average 20% more resistant to propionate treatment than strains with no variation in glct-3 (Figure 4A).
+This genomic regions explains on XX% of the variation in response to exogenous propionate, indicating that, although other loci underlie this trait, this gene is major contributor to natural differences in resistance to propionate.